Grails-Plugin-Consortium/grails-cxf-client/readme.md

 <a name="Change"></a>
 CHANGE LOG
 ---------------
+* v 3.0.4
+	* Adding support for ConnectionType (eg. KEEP_ALIVE and CLOSE) on the http connection

 * v 3.0.1-3.0.3
     * Minor bug fixes
     * Rename plugin to remove the G3 from the name